inderdeep-singh-zomato/github-mcp-server/cmd/mcpcurl/README.md

-  add_issue_comment     Add a comment to an existing issue create_branch         Create a new branch in a GitHub repository create_issue          Create a new issue in a GitHub repository create_or_update_file Create or update a single file in a GitHub repository create_pull_request   Create a new pull request in a GitHub repository create_repository     Create a new GitHub repository in your account fork_repository       Fork a GitHub repository to your account or specified organization get_file_contents     Get the contents of a file or directory from a GitHub repository get_issue             Get details of a specific issue in a GitHub repository get_issue_comments    Get comments for a GitHub issue list_commits          Get list of commits of a branch in a GitHub repository list_issues           List issues in a GitHub repository with filtering options push_files            Push multiple files to a GitHub repository in a single commit search_code           Search for code across GitHub repositories search_issues         Search for issues and pull requests across GitHub repositories search_repositories   Search for GitHub repositories search_users          Search for users on GitHub update_issue          Update an existing issue in a GitHub repository
+  add_issue_comment     Add a comment to an existing issue create_branch         Create a new branch in a GitHub repository create_issue          Create a new issue in a GitHub repository create_pull_request   Create a new pull request in a GitHub repository get_file_contents     Get the contents of a file or directory from a GitHub repository get_issue             Get details of a specific issue in a GitHub repository get_issue_comments    Get comments for a GitHub issue list_commits          Get list of commits of a branch in a GitHub repository list_issues           List issues in a GitHub repository with filtering options search_code           Search for code across GitHub repositories search_issues         Search for issues and pull requests across GitHub repositories search_repositories   Search for GitHub repositories search_users          Search for users on GitHub

 Flags:
   -h, --help   help for tools